CD

 Before Kubernetes

-This approach worked well when dealing with a small number of applications and a relatively static deployment environment.
+This approach worked well when dealing with a few applications and a relatively static deployment environment.
 The initial configuration of a delivery pipeline was typically challenging and involved much trial and error.
 When a successful configuration was discovered, this was used as a template and then copy-pasted as more build jobs were added.
-Debugging a build failure often required specialist support.
+Debugging a build failure often requires specialist support.

 After Kubernetes